Posted: May 16, 2008, 4 a.m. EST

-Your cute, little furry rabbit stands on its hind legs, pawing at its enclosure — a way of letting you know that it’s itching to be let out of its cage or pen for a run around your living room.
+Your cute, little furry rabbit stands on his hind legs, pawing at its enclosure — a way of letting you know that he’s itching to be let out of his cage or pen for a run around your living room.
 Being a considerate rabbit owner, you want a rabbit to enjoy the freedom to investigate and explore — so you happily oblige and undo the latch ... and out comes your bouncing bunny.

 You enjoy hearing the pitter-patter of little bunny feet below as you relax on the couch watching your TV show.
 When a commercial comes on, you stride over to the fridge to get your pet a fresh vegetable treat.
 Kale — Rascal’s favorite!
 "Rascal, look what I’ve got for you! ....
 Rascal?
 Rascal, where are you?!”

 Some rabbits, it seems, were destined to be a magician’s assistant, as they are adept at vanishing.
 Depending on the layout of your home and your decor, finding your pet can take just a minute — or it can take a couple of very frustrating hours.

 To increase your chances of finding your rabbit before he gets into something you’d rather be left alone (like your wallpaper, rug, wood paneling or electrical cords), here’s a look at the areas of the home most rabbits find most irresistible.

 It’s Curtains For Them!